KushagraJain58-cmd/Web-Dev-SIG-Class/Class-1/README.md

--It was an intro about Web Development
+-It was an intro about Web Development<br>
 -Why web development is important
 -Languages used in web development
 -Difference between frontend and backend